abbibrunton/notes/topics/cloud/modules/cloudconcepts/README.md

 In the cloud, you have auto-scaling as well as multiple geographical zones to help you aid with fault tolerance.
 In self-hosted domain you would need to configure the infrastructure in order for it to function in case of failure or maintenance.
 This could be done with build and orchestration tools that would monitor your resources and whether they are alive and responding or dead and new ones need to be created.

+## Economies of scale

+Cost advantage experienced by companies when the level of output increases is known as *Economies of scale*.
+This advantage comes from the relationship between per-unit cost and the quantity produced.
+Greater quantity produced lowers the per-unit cost.
+Increase in the output reduces the average costs, this also falls under the *Economies of scale*.
+The increase is brought by synergies of efficiency and operation.